Categories: Career Inspiration

 1. Studying accounting leads to a career path

 Accounting is a course that leads one to a particular set of career objectives.
-Though there is a diverse accounting profession, from tax accountants to auditors.
+There is a diverse accounting profession, from tax accountants to auditors.
 However, all types of accountants have the same training and skills required generally for the different offices and duties.

 2. Growing job stability